 Maraka (Killers)2, 7मारकHouses whose lords can trigger health crises or endings during their Dasha periods, especially in later life.

-Notice that the 1st house is both a Kendra and a Trikona — this dual membership is why the Lagna lord is always the single most important planet in the chart.
-The 6th house is both a Dusthana and an Upachaya — a house of enemies, debt, and disease that nonetheless improves with age and benefits from the placement of natural malefics like Mars or Saturn.
-The 10th house is both a Kendra and an Upachaya — the career house that is simultaneously a power position and a domain that strengthens through effort over time.
+The 6th house is both a Dusthana and an Upachaya.
+It is a house of enemies, debt, and disease, yet it also improves with age and benefits from the placement of natural malefics like Mars or Saturn.
+The 10th house is both a Kendra and an Upachaya, so the career house is simultaneously a power position and a domain that strengthens through effort over time.

 Functional Benefics and Malefics